chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 max_stake            = 100             #The max table stake size is 100BB.
 table_id 	     = sg777_t         #This is the table ID to which all the game info is to be committed.
 This table info is controlled by the players.
 ```

-How this information is processing from the configuration file to the ID, for every configuration data there mostly be an underlying structure that holds the information.
+How this information is processing from the configuration file to the ID is, for every configuration data there mostly be an underlying structure that holds the information.
 Here in this the `struct` named `table` holds this information and is defined in the code as below:
 ```
 struct table {
 	uint8_t max_players;